Building Renovation Technology Program (T148)

 - inspections

-You will also learn how to use and apply computer software and technology currently used in the construction industry, including spreadsheets, computer-aided design, estimating, project management and presentation tools.
+You will also learn how to use relevant computer software and technology, including spreadsheets, computer-aided design, estimating, project management, and presentation tools.

-Note: When you enrol in the program in January, you are required to complete semester 2 in the summer (May to August) of the same year in order to continue into semester 3 in the fall.
+Note: Upon enrolling in January, you must complete semester 2 in the summer (May to August) of the same year to continue into semester 3 in the fall.

 This program is unique in Ontario.